data-science-math285-w20/github-classroom-for-students/README.md

 ### Steps for downloading and editing assignments from GitHub Classroom

-1. Have a folder specifically for your class (call it something like Math285).
-Within this folder, I would recommend a folder titled slides (this can be pulled from the organization--we will show you how to do this), as well a folder title homework.
-See the Rstudio setup link to organize your files for this class.
-Your
+1. If you followed the suggestions in the [Using Rstudio in Math 285 page](https://github.com/data-science-math285-w18/course-content/blob/master/Rstudio-in-math285.md), then you should already have created a folder for this class (called something like Math285).
+Within this folder, I would recommend a folder titled lectures (this can be pulled from the organization--we will show you how to do this), as well a folder title homework.
+Here i

 ```
 Username